JetBrains/intellij-sdk-docs/topics/tutorials/code_intentions.md

 The IntelliJ Platform analyzes your code and helps handle situations that may result in errors.
 When a possible problem is suspected, the IDE suggests an appropriate intention action, denoted with special icons.

-See [Inspections](inspections.md) topic in UI Guidelines on naming, writing description, and message texts for inspections/intentions.
+See the [Inspections](inspections.md) topic in UI Guidelines on naming, writing description, and message texts for inspections/intentions.

 You can view a list of all available intention actions as well as enable/disable them using the [Intentions List](https://www.jetbrains.com/help/idea/intention-actions.html#intention-settings) in <ui-path>Settings | Editor | Intentions</ui-path>.